PNNL-CompBio/Snekmer/README.md

 #### Evaluation pipeline:
 1. Start with well-annotated protein sequences
-2. Parse annotations from protein sequences into usable form (if neessary)
+2. Parse annotations from protein sequences into usable form (if necessary)
 3. Run pipeline above with some parameters
 4. Assess how sensitive the method is - that is how likely is it that a members of a cluster have the annotation that is the most prevalent for that cluster
 5. Assess the specificity - that is how likely is it that an annotation maps to a single cluster